jeffsheets/alexa-papio-lunch-menu/Readme.md

 The calendar it reads from is at [PLCS School Lunch Calendar](https://family.titank12.com/menu/TC4F9D)

-Alexa gets the XML filtered for Prairie Queen Elementary, which I think should be the same for all schools?
+Alexa gets the calendar filtered for Prairie Queen Elementary, which I think should be the same for all schools?
 But I picked PQ as that's the school closest to my home.

 ## Use it